You want smart political talk without the meltdowns?

 I know nothing about this.

-I was surprised to see uh reports from uh Chairman Eunice on that uh count today.
+I was surprised to see reports from Chairman Nunes on that count today.

 I mean, let's back up and recall where we have been.

-Uh the President of the United States accused his predecessor, President Obama, of wiretapping Trump Tower during the campaign.
+The President of the United States accused his predecessor, President Obama, of wiretapping Trump Tower during the campaign.

-Nothing of the sort occurred, and we've heard that confirmed by the director of the FBI, who also pointed out that no president, no White House uh can order the surveillance of another American citizen.
+Nothing of the sort occurred, and we've heard that confirmed by the director of the FBI, who also pointed out that no president, no White House can order the surveillance of another American citizen.

 And I think it's important for people to understand what incidental means.

-And that the Americans who were talking to those targets may have been picked up.
+That means that the target was either a foreign entity or somebody under criminal investigation, and that the Americans who were talking to those targets may have been picked up.

 Nobody's saying that the surveillance of, for example, a Russian or some Chinese operative or Iranian operative is illegal.

-But the fact is she is asking for the identities of the Americans that were not the target.
+But the fact is, is she is asking for the identities of the Americans that were not the target.

 Yeah, wiretapping is the wrong word.